FraniukasSneideris/Online-Retail-Data-Analytics-Project-with-Python-SQL-and-Power-BI/README.md

 ### Key Business Insights

 #### Customer Engagement & Revenue
-- Although the majority of customers were classified as "Inactive" or "Normal", the *"Active customers"* — just 27% of the total (1597 out of 5942) — were responsible for generating almost 80% of the total revenue ($13.37M out of $17.37M).
+- Although the majority of customers were classified as "Inactive" or "Normal", the *"Active"* customers — just 27% of the total (1597 out of 5942) — were responsible for generating almost 80% of the total revenue ($13.37M out of $17.37M).
 This reflects a classic **Pareto Principle** (also known as the 80/20 rule), where a small share of customers drives the majority of business results.
 This is a very valuable insight, as the client can now focus its marketing or loyalty programs on retaining these high-value customers.
 - There is a strong correlation between customer activity and revenue: the more active the customer, the higher their contribution to revenue.

 #### Returns & Risk